SmallSharpToolsOpenSource/Interfaces/StatusView/README.md

 constant value on a constraint will cause the position change.
 One gotcha is it is necessary to call ```setNeedsLayout``` within the animation block on the view which is moving.
 Otherwise it will jump to the position suddenly instead of moving gradually to the position over the animation duration.
+It may also be necessary to call ```layoutIfNeeded``` which is done redundantly in this project to ensure animations occur as intended.

 If you do see sudden jumping and you are calling ```setNeedsLayout``` you may be calling it on the wrong view.
 Double check that it is calling ```setNeedsLayout```